till2/till2.github.io/why-rl.md

 1. design more intelligent systems in the future <br>
 2. understand ourselves better

 Overall, the study of reinforcement learning is a fascinating and awe-inspiring field that has the potential to shape the future of artificial intelligence and the way we interact with machines.

+And its results are sometimes just plain beautiful.

 So i'm in.

 ### Todo